top of page

 Then, when you're ready, here are the five themes I think contribute to that sense of freedom for mixed people.

-It’s important for mixed people to have clarity about the context of the mixed experience.
-One of the first things that often happens in therapy and coaching is that I’m constantly reminding clients about the context of racialized trauma.
-We live in a racist world.
+We live in a colonized world.
 As a result, humans have learned to see each other in an “us vs. them” light.
 So when people reject us, as much as it hurts, it can be helpful to remember that their rejection is a reflection of their own pain and suffering as a result of our colonial and white supremacist culture.

-Capacity is developed through deepening your awareness of your somatic-emotional experience.
 Somatic practice helps you develop what’s called ‘dual awareness.’
 Dual awareness is the ability to think and feel at the same time; to notice your experience rather than feeling like you are drowning in overwhelm.

 I have an E-Guide, my Foundational Somatic Skills Guide, where you can dip your toes into practicing dual awareness.